 Any parent/carer with a child of the school may become a member of the Parent Council.
 The Chairperson is a parent and there must be a majority of parents.
 The head teacher has a right and duty to attend meetings and acts as the Principal Advisor.
 What are the duties of the Parent Council?

 The first duty of the Parent Council is to represent the views of the parents of the school.
 It supports the work of the school; is involved in the appointment of senior staff; promotes contact between all parents and the rest of the school community and can discuss anything that is of interest to parents.
 The Parent Council also fundraise to provide additional activities and resources for all our pupils.
 To date they have provided discos, a summer fayre and Christmas gifts as well as resources like listening centres and library books.
-The membership of the Parent Council is as follows:- Parent Members: Mrs. Cheryl Marley (Chairperson) Mrs. Zoe Hughes (Treasurer) Mr. Stephen Shields (Secretary)

-And parent representatives from every stage in the school including the nursery.
+The membership of the Parent Council is as follows:- Parent Members: Mrs. Sharon McCallum (Chairperson) Mrs. Zoe Hughes (Treasurer) Mr. Stephen Shields (Secretary) And parent representatives from every stage in the school including the nursery.
+Contact: gw20machanhillparentcouncil@glow.sch.uk Staff Representative: Mrs. Vicky Tallamy, Mrs. Kirsti Carson, Mrs Laura O'Neill Head Teacher/Principal Adviser Mrs. Kirsty Boyle The Parent Council meets every 4-6 weeks at 6.30pm in the school.

-Contact: gw20machanhillparentcouncil@glow.sch.uk

-Staff Representative: Mrs. Vicky Tallamy , Mrs. Kirsti Carson

-Head Teacher/Principal Adviser Mrs. Kirsty Boyle

-The Parent Council meets every 4-6 weeks on a Tuesday at 6.30pm in the school.

-Everyone is very welcome.
-Further details about meeting dates and involvement with the council are available from the school office or on the school website.

-5) School Ethos

-At Machanhill Primary we aim, to make school a happy, supportive place in which your child will thrive and develop socially, emotionally, academically and physically.
-They will develop social skills, moral and cultural values and the academic skills in language, mathematics and all other curricular areas which will enable them to learn with understanding and pleasure.
-An awareness of the duties and responsibilities as members of their community is fostered through developing a sense of equal opportunities and social justice, the encouragement and the practice of good manners, a positive attitude to work, initiative and self-reliance.

-We promote positive relationships within the school and foster an ethos which encourages all pupils to be tolerant and respectful towards each other.

-Developing strong partnership working is a key feature of our school.
-We are anxious to work with parent's and the local community in helping each child in our school to reach their full potential and recognising and developing any special skills he/she has, academic, physical or aesthetic.

-We celebrate achievement through whole school assemblies, boaster boards, certificates celebrating the four capacities; Successful Learner, Confident individual, Effective contributor and Responsible citizen and using social media (Twitter), our school app and the local newspaper.

-The vision for Machanhill Primary is to create a community for learning where all pupils are empowered, aspirational and enabled to achieve their full potential.

-We have a school House System with Captains elected by pupils.
-Every child belongs to a house and work together by lining up in the playground at lunch time to gain points as well as displaying good manners, hard work and participating in events like quizzes and sports day throughout the session.

-6) The Curriculum
+Family Support Worker

+We are delighted to have a Family Support Worker, Kirsty Fraser, from Barnardo's working in our school every Thursday.

+Her role is to:

+- work in conjunction with Head Teacher to deliver bespoke programme to needs of the school - provide opportunities to link with all parents / carers - provide opportunities for parents / carers and children to work together in a supported environment - provide 1-1 support for vulnerable families on a voluntary basis 7) The Curriculum

 Curriculum for Excellence is the name given to the new curriculum in Scotland for all children and young people aged 3-18.
-It is a forward looking, coherent, more flexible and enriched curriculum that provides young people with opportunities to engage with the knowledge, skills and attributes they will need to flourish in life, learning and work, now and in the future.
+It is a forward looking, coherent, flexible and an enriched curriculum that provides young people with opportunities to engage with the knowledge, skills and attributes they will need to flourish in life, learning and work.

-The curriculum includes all of the experiences that are planned for children and young people to support the development of their skills, wherever they are being educated, for example in the family and community, pre-school centre, nursery and school.
-This broad, general education will allow them to become successful learners, confident individuals, responsible citizens and effective contributors to life in the 21st century.
+The curriculum places learners at the heart of education and at its centre are four fundamental capacities - successful learners, confident individuals, responsible citizens, and effective contributors.
+It includes all of the experiences that are planned for children and young people to support the development of their skills, wherever they are being educated, for example in the family and community, pre-school centre, nursery, and school.

-In taking this forward our school will work closely with South Lanarkshire Education Resources and other services to enable Curriculum for Excellence to be fully embedded, ensuring the best possible education for all children and young people.
+In taking this forward our school will work closely with South Lanarkshire Education Resources and other services to enrich the curriculum, to provide the best possible education for all children and young people.
 We wish you to feel confident that your child is encouraged and supported to develop their literacy, numeracy and other skills whilst they attend our school.
 The curricular areas are as follows:

 - Expressive arts

 - Languages and literacy

 - Health and wellbeing

 - Mathematics and numeracy

 - Religious and moral education

 - Science

 - Social studies

 - Technologies

-If you want to know more about Curriculum for Excellence, please visit these websites: http://www.educationscotland.gov.uk/thecurriculum/ or www.parentzonescotland.gov.uk
+If you want to know more about Curriculum for Excellence, please visit Scotland's Curriculum for Excellence (scotlandscurriculum.scot).

 Our learning and teaching activities are based on the outcomes and experiences in the guidelines that all schools have for Curriculum for Excellence.

+Level Stage

-Level Early Stage The pre-school years and Primary 1 or later for some.
+Early The pre-school years and Primary 1 or later for some.

 First To the end of Primary 4, but earlier or later for some.

 Second To the end of Primary 7, but earlier or later for some.

-Active Learning

-An active approach to learning using the environment and digital technologies is a main principle underpinning 'Curriculum for Excellence' and we are developing this throughout the curriculum at Machanhill Primary School.
-As developments take place, we will endeavour to involve the children and parents in planning and implementation and to keep parents informed of new strategies.
-In session 2019-2020, as a result of the global pandemic, we introduced Google Classroom as a platform for learning.
-Pupils now use this regularly to complete homework and other tasks.